-A complete guide to Optimize Images in WordPress.
-In this article, I will discuss WordPress Plugins, Image Editing Tools, Graphic Applications and Image File Formats for image optimization in WordPress.
-Also, why Image Optimization in WordPress is important.
+A complete guide to Optimize Images in WordPress and image optimization for web.
+In this article, I will discuss WordPress plugins, image editing tools, graphic applications, image file formats for image optimization and why image optimization in WordPress is important.

 Eye-catchy images are the first interaction of your website’s content with the reader.
 Undoubtedly, images are good for initial user engagement.
 Sometimes even images can pull the curiosity strings of the user to read the entire article.

 The use of high-quality images comes at a price because it increases the size of the web page.
-Thus make the web page slow, this frustrates the reader.
+Thus it makes the web pages slow, this frustrates the reader.
 As a result the reader went off from your site.

 Why Image Optimization in WordPress

 - Un-optimized images slow down your website and the readers don’t like slow loading web pages.

 - Also, un-optimized images increase the size of web pages and the large in size web pages (which use larger bandwidth) are not good for mobile internet and mobile users.
 And nowadays you do not want to ignore a large number of mobile device user-base.

 - Image optimization also helps to remove Optimize Images warning in Google Pagespeed Insights, thus it also improves your site’s SEO and search rankings as well.

 - Large in size images can cost more web hosting charges in long run.

 Therefore it becomes important to learn how to optimize images in WordPress so that the image can retain the good quality with least possible size.